vs

 | + 2 more games |

-Jackson McAvoy went supernova, rushing for 198 yards and one touchdown while picking up 9.4 yards per carry, and also throwing for 31 yards and a pair of TDs.
-The dominant performance also gave him a new career-high in passing touchdowns (two).
-Geneseo's leading receiver Kye Weinzierl was McAvoy's top target yet again, picking up 19 receiving yards and one score, while also punching in one TD on the ground.
+Jackson McAvoy produced another solid effort rushing for 217 yards and two scores while picking up 8.3 yards per carry, and also throwing for 31 yards and a pair of touchdowns.
+Those 217 rushing yards gave him a new career-high.
+Geneseo's leading receiver Kye Weinzierl was McAvoy's top target yet again, picking up 19 receiving yards and one TD, while also rushing for 36 yards and one touchdown.

 Geneseo didn't go easy on the quarterback and picked off two passes before the game was over.
 The picks came courtesy of Weinzierl and Ethan Galloway.

-Geneseo's record now sits at 7-2.
+Geneseo's victory bumped their record up to 7-2.
 As for Quincy, this is the second loss in a row for them and nudges their season record down to 5-4.

 Article generated by infoSentience based on data entered on MaxPreps